Our Letter to Vermont Law and Graduate School

 re: Professor Dycus complaint.

 Please consider this email a formal complaint against your institution.
 Why does VLS think it is necessary to harass our Selectboard and Town Clerk with silly matters?
-I am referring to Professor Emeritus Stephen Dycus' recent email criticizing a simple flag at-half-mast matter.
+I am referring to Professor Stephen Dycus' recent email criticizing a simple flag at-half-mast matter.
 His email was signed as such via his VermontLaw.Edu address.
-Below is a copy of his condescending, incomplete legal advice / analysis on a recent flag flying matter.
+Below is a copy of his condescending, incomplete legal advice/analysis on a recent flag flying matter.

 Do better - for the sake of our small caring community.